jmacul2/homeassistant-iqua-softener/README.md

 - Username - username for iQua application
 - Password - password for iQua application
 - Serial number - device serial number, you can find it in iQua app device information tab and field called "DSN#" (this field is case sensitive!)
-- Update Interval (minutes) - how often to poll the iQua servers for updated data (default: 1 minute, range: 1-60 minutes)
+- Update Interval (minutes) - how often to poll the iQua servers for updated data (default: 5 minutes, range: 1-60 minutes)
 - Enable Real-time Updates - enable WebSocket connection for real-time data updates (default: enabled)

 ### Configuration Options